oragazzo/todo_grpc_tls/README.md

 3. **Client Security**:
    - The client verifies the server's certificate
    - It uses the CA certificate to establish trust
-   - (Optional) Client certificates for mutual TLS authentication
+   - Client certificates for mutual TLS authentication

 ## Understanding TLS in gRPC